2019 Morehead State Eagles football team

-The 2019 Morehead State Eagles football team represents Morehead State University in the 2019 NCAA Division I FCS football season.
-They are led by seventh-year head coach Rob Tenyer and play their home games at Jayne Stadium.
-They are members of the Pioneer Football League.
+The 2019 Morehead State Eagles football team represented Morehead State University in the 2019 NCAA Division I FCS football season.
+They were led by seventh-year head coach Rob Tenyer and played their home games at Jayne Stadium.
+They were members of the Pioneer Football League.

-Previous season

-The Eagles finished the 2018 season 3–8, 2–6 in PFL play to finish in a three-way tie for seventh place.

 Preseason

 Preseason coaches' poll

 The Pioneer League released their preseason coaches' poll on July 30, 2019.
 The Eagles were picked to finish tied for ninth place.

 Preseason All-PFL teams

 The Eagles had one player selected to the preseason all–PFL teams.